php-ru/symfony-docs-ru/components/options_resolver.rst

         // ...
     }

 That's it!
-You now have all the tools and knowledge needed to easily process options in your code.
+You now have all the tools and knowledge needed to process options in your code.

 .. _Packagist: https://packagist.org/packages/symfony/options-resolver
 .. _CHANGELOG: https://github.com/symfony/symfony/blob/master/src/Symfony/Component/OptionsResolver/CHANGELOG.md#260

 .. ready: no
-.. revision: abb51892ec67fbcfd854d088adf30c04b712eb50
+.. revision: e350b3efcfadbb26ab51768e5f6a2bcb07d9dc14